Ranch Dressing

 Fun Facts

-A huge percentage of ranch consumption isn’t on salads at all, it’s used as a dip for pizza, wings, fries, and veggies.
+• A huge percentage of ranch consumption is not on salads at all.

-From chips to popcorn to seasoning blends, “ranch flavor” has become its own category in the snack aisle.
+• From chips to popcorn to seasoning blends, “ranch flavor” has become its own snack aisle category.

 Where to Try